On cutoff via rigidity for high dimensional curved diffusions

 The desired upper bound follows by taking $Y_0\sim\mu$ and $X_0$ deterministic.

 Let us now prove the lower bound.
-Consider a multi-eigenmap $T$, see Definition \ref{df:multeig}.
+Consider a multi-eigenmap $T$, see Definition~\ref{df:multeig}.
 Up to an isometry, it is of the form $T(x) = Ax + b$.
-Moreover, since the coordinates of $T$ are orthogonal eigenfunctions, the columns of $A$ are orthogonal vectors.
-If moreover we assume that $T \in \S_{F_1}$, then each column of $A$ has norm $\sqrt{\rho} = \sqrt{\lambda_1}$.
+Moreover, since the coordinates of $T$ are orthogonal eigenfunctions, the rows of $A$ are orthogonal vectors.
+If moreover we assume that $T \in \mathbb{S}_{F_1}$, then each row of $A$ has norm $\sqrt{\rho} = \sqrt{\lambda_1}$.
 Hence we get